DanielHeath/daniel.heath.cc/_posts/2016-12-10-browser-automation-the-hard-way.md

 ---
 layout: post
-title: Learn browser automation the hard way
+title: Learn browser automation from scratch

 excerpt: Browser tests are famously full of hard to debug, unreliable failures.
          This reputation is largely the result of developers learning high-level frameworks without understanding the underlying abstractions.